kshardha/cicdnewman/README.md

 NOTE: This lambda function needs permissions to
 - allow read access to S3 bucket to get postman collection and environment files
 - allow write access to S3 bucket in order to store test results
-- allow access to code pipeline so it can acknowledge successful execution to code pipeline
+- ability to call codepipeline:PutJobSuccessResult to acknowledge successful execution to code pipeline.

 The function
 - grabs the postman collection and environment file from an S3 bucket